mad2342/LittleThings/README.md

     - Adjustable discount for MechParts to make them still worthwhile
 - Respect "Heatsinks" in ChassisDefs
     - Requires Tag "chassis_heatsinks" on ChassisDef
+- Shows number of injuries for targets when injured (!health, because you can't know it)